 We don't typically think of pizza as being a part of a healthy diet because it's usually high in total fats, saturated fat, sodium and calories.
-But people love pizza and it's possible to enjoy healthier pizza at home because you control the types and amounts of toppings.
+But people love pizza and it's possible to make a healthier pizza at home when you control the types and amounts of toppings.

 One slice of pizza usually has at least 300 calories, so it doesn't take long to eat most of your day's calorie needs in one sitting.
 If you do order a pizza at a restaurant, be sure to eat a healthy green salad first so that you feel fuller before indulging -- and don't end up eating half of the pizza.
 You may find that one slice really does fill you up without adding lots of unwanted calories and fat.

-- Load the pizza with vegetables.
+Double the veggies.
 They're nutritious and low in calories, so use generous amounts of vegetables as toppings.
 Some delicious choices include sun-dried tomatoes, onions, broccoli, spinach, olives, spinach, peppers and mushrooms.

 Godwin S, Chambers E 4th, Cleveland L, Ingwersen L. "A new portion size estimation aid for wedge-shaped foods."
 J Am Diet Assoc.
 2006 Aug;106(8):1246-50.